 The potential of humour to help address stigma is welcome, but as a rule of thumb, trivialising or “adjectivizing” diagnostic terms should have no place in our societies.

 For too long, most campaigning efforts in psychiatry and public health have focused on increasing the understanding of the biological model of mental illness, i.e. the physical, organic and biological aspects of illness.
-We now know that social circumstances play a huge role in the development of mental health problems.
-Research shows that while this increased understanding of the biology leads to greater acceptance of professional help, it hasn’t really changed the attitudes towards people with mental illness.
+We now know that social circumstances play a huge role in developing mental health problems.
+Research shows that while this increased understanding of biology leads to greater acceptance of professional help, it hasn’t really changed the attitudes towards people with mental illness.

-A greater understanding on the social circumstances that we grow and live in – and that expose us to risk, or gather protection to our mental health – is needed.
+A greater understanding of the social circumstances that we grow and live in – which expose us to risk or gather protection for our mental health – is needed.
 We cannot change this understanding unless our language evolves.

 A collective responsibility

 Little by little, through citizen activism and a new generation of celebrities willing to open up about their own experience of mental health problems, our language is slowly catching up with the centuries of mystifying mental illness.
-We are now well beyond the times when we thought that if we locked up people experiencing symptoms that we don’t understand, then maybe they will stop existing.
+We are now well beyond the times when we thought that if we locked up people experiencing symptoms we don’t understand, they might stop existing.

 We know that mental health problems exist in our homes and communities, they are common and can be addressed through prevention, timely treatment and concentrated societal effort.

 Addressing the crisis starts with talking about it in an appropriate way.